George W. Kendall Chapter

 George W. Kendall, for whom the county is named, was chosen as the chapter’s namesake, for his outstanding leadership in local, state, and national history.The biography of George W. Kendall gives credit for many of the reasons for honoring him.

-Chapter Meetings of the George W. Kendall Chapter NSDAR are held on the 3rd Saturday in September, and the 2nd Saturday October through May.
+Chapter Meetings of the George W. Kendall Chapter NSDAR are held on the second Saturday in October through May and the fourth Saturday in August.
 We welcome guests, so contact us if you would like to visit during a regular meeting.

 The George W. Kendall Chapter of the National Society Daughters of the American Revolution was approved by the National Board of Management February 5, 2000.
 There were fifteen organizing members.
 Charter membership remained open to all who were officially active members of the chapter on the one-year anniversary in February 2001.

 “It shall be the object of this Chapter: To perpetuate the memory and spirit of the men and women who brought American Independence to the Texas Hill Country area, in and around Kendall County, to protect historical spots, encourage historical research, and to participate in patriotic celebrations of American history in the local community.”

 In the spirit of this object, taking part in local community events, as well as DAR national programs, will be given prime attention.

 for technical problems with this site